MASTERING

 Loudness

 Loudness requirements have been updated for online streaming services, and some internet outlets have their own automatic volume adjuster on your uploads.
-This means you can still make a hot master, but we are more careful to comply with the automatic volume control apps on the various playback websites like itunes.
+This means you can still make a hot master, but we are more careful to comply with the automatic volume control apps on the various playback websites like iTunes, Spotify, and Apple Music.

 Mastering is typically done with software, and various methods are used, depending on the source material.
 The goal is a competitive master that is full, clean, and balanced, and portrays the artist, the songs, and the mixes in their best light.